kevva/brightness/readme.md

 ### .get()

-Returns a promise for the current brightness level.
+Returns a `Promise` with the current brightness level.

 ### .set(level)